tetyanaloskutova/remote-works/docs/architecture/graphql.rst

 Authorization
 ----------------------------
-By default, you can query for public data such as published products or pages.
-To fetch protected data like orders or users, you need to authorize your access.
+By default, you can query for public data such as published skills or pages.
+To fetch protected data like tasks or users, you need to authorize your access.
 Remote-works API uses a `JWT token <https://jwt.io/>`_ authentication mechanism.
 Once you create a token, you have to include it as a header with each GraphQL request.

 The authorization header has the following format: